 - In response to the impact of Covid-19, we have focused on several initiatives to increase client communication and awareness, ensuring everyone was kept up to date through the uncertainty. - We have focused heavily on employee welfare over the last 12 months and have completed several successful initiatives to support our team members.
-We believe a happy, healthy team is what makes a great business. - We have implemented a state-of-the-art liquidity management system to fully automate our liquidity risk monitoring capabilities. - We have continued to build and expand our approach to Responsible Investment - more information can be found on our website.
+We believe a happy, healthy team is what makes a great business. - We have implemented a state-of-the-art liquidity management system to fully automate our liquidity risk monitoring capabilities. - We have continued to build and expand our approach to Responsible Investment.
+More information can be found on our website.

-Our board concluded that we have invested significant resources this year to improve our business, and this has had a positive impact on our investors.
+Our board of directors concluded that Rathbone Unit Trust Management have invested significant resources this year to improve our business, and this has had a positive impact on our investors.

-2. Corporate culture
+🧐 2.
+Corporate culture

-We believe the right corporate culture encourages positive behaviour which ultimately benefits you, our investor.
-In this section, our board of directors review several metrics to allow them to determine if our business has a positive corporate culture.
+We believe the right corporate culture encourages positive behaviour which ultimately benefits you, our investors.
+In this section, our board of directors reviewed several metrics to allow them to determine if our business has a positive corporate culture.